-The Prosecution Project (tPP) is a long-term, Open-Source Intelligence research platform tracking and providing an analysis of felony criminal cases involving illegal political violence occurring in the United States since 1990.
+The Prosecution Project (tPP) is a long-term, Open-Source Intelligence (OSINT) research platform tracking and providing an analysis of felony criminal cases involving political violence occurring in the United States since 1990.

 Through identification, analysis, and assessment of thousands of cases, tPP seeks to identify correlations between who a defendant is, how they are charged and prosecuted, and other related factors, such as political ideology, religion, and the crime’s motive, means, target, and impact.
 The project explores defendant demographics, prosecutorial strategy and outcome, juridical rhetoric, and relevant laws dealing with hate crimes, civil rights violations, designated Foreign Terrorist Organizations, and material support, as well as assigned terrorism enhancements and the use of specialized motive-centric statutes.

-tPP records a comprehensive account of modern political violence prosecutions through confirmed, verified, triangulated, and transparently-documented cases.
+tPP aims to record a comprehensive account of modern political violence prosecutions through confirmed, verified, triangulated, and transparently-documented cases.
 The goal of tPP is to generate meaningful findings for scholars and policy makers, to create and publish a previously nonexistent database for public use, and to allow students to engage in research and acquire skills that are required for carrying out a long-term team project.
-The project is led by an Executive Director and Deputy Director, coordinated by a Leadership Team and its Directors, and informed by a National Advisory Board of noted scholars and researchers.
+The project is led by an Executive Director and Deputy Directors, coordinated by a student-run Leadership Team and its Directors, and informed by a National Advisory Board of noted scholars and researchers.

 tPP in the News

 24 August 2023 “A ‘lethal threat’: why the far right sees more scrutiny than the left” [Military Times] (Additional distribution by Yahoo News)

 1 November 2022 “A first-of-its-kind database tracks threats against public officials” [Axios]